Rsidhu07/Management-System-Doctor-Patient/README.md

  Meteor Installed on your system!

- You can install by following the link : https://www.meteor.com/install
+ You can install it by following the link : https://www.meteor.com/install

 ## How To Use